 Once you’ve had all the Christmas delights you can handle, a trip to the beach is a simple way to burn them off.

 2.4.
 The Climate

-The evenings in Hawaii during the month can be frigid and don’t forget to pack your sweater with you.
+The evenings in Hawaii during the month can be frigid, so don’t forget to pack your sweater with you.
 Christmas to New Year is the most expensive time to visit Hawaii.

-Oahu is the cheapest Hawaiian island to make your holiday plans in Hawaii during Christmas.
-It is the cheapest, but it holds the most Christmas events and is the least crowded.
+Oahu is the cheapest Hawaiian island to make holiday plans in Hawaii during Christmas.
+It is affordable, holds the most Christmas events, and is the least crowded.

-The average annual hotel stay may cost you around $250, but when you visit Hawaii during Christmas, this charge may rise to somewhere around $335.
+The average annual hotel stay may cost around $250, but when you visit Hawaii during Christmas, this charge may rise to about $335.
 So be prepared because spending Christmas in Hawaii may trouble your budget.